aviam/climacell-test/README.md

   * defined api-key to connect my datadog account
   * defined site and url to europe where my agent deployed in k8s cluster zone.

-  ** sent you invitaion to https://app.datadoghq.eu/ you can see there sample dashbord based on http_check metric from agent, monitoring http://34.77.248.238:3000/health.
+  ** Sent you invitaion to https://app.datadoghq.eu/ you can see there sample dashbord based on http_check metric from agent, monitoring http://34.77.248.238:3000/health.

 # Notes